pentaho/pdi-dataservice-plugin/doc/techOverview.md

 ## ETL Designer Guide

 Although any transformation step can be used as a Data Service, it is highly recommended that a transformation contains only one data service and that running the transformation has no persistent side-effects.
 When using data services with an OLAP engine like Mondrian, many SQL queries may be issued, and the entire transformation may run each time.
-Data Service transformations should therefore consist of inputs combined into one output.
+There is no guarantee when or if a service transformation will execute.
+Transformations usually consist of inputs combined into one Select Values or Dummy Step.

 ### Testing

 Data services can be tested directly within Spoon.
 After creating the data service, use the test dialog to run test queries [(see help)](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/020#Create_a_Pentaho_Data_Service).

-It is also highly recommended to start a Carte server connected to the current repository and test the service from a [new database connection](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/040#Access_a_Pentaho_Data_Service) within Spoon.
+It is also highly recommended to save the transformation to a DI server and test the service from a [new database connection](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/040#Access_a_Pentaho_Data_Service) within Spoon.
 This will ensure that any resources used by the transformation will be accessible when executing remotely.

 ### Optimizations